Noa-Patchornik/SuperMario-Maze/README.md

 Maze Solving: Implements search algorithms to find optimal paths.
 Compression and Decompression: Efficiently compress and decompress mazes for storage.
 Graphical User Interface (GUI): An interactive Super Mario-themed display for maze generation and solving.
-Custom Styling: Incorporates Super Mario colors, icons, and elements for a fun and nostalgic experience.
+Custom Styling: Incorporates Super Mario icons, and elements for a fun and nostalgic experience.

 Project Structure
 The project is organized into the following components: